Supercobra27/CMPE458/my-mini-compiler/README.md

 ## Phase 1: Lexer/Scanner

 Todo:
+- [ ] convert token lexemes to be string-view instead of a fixed 100 char string.
 - [ ] fix number parsing for ints and floats ("5.5.5" should not be accepted as FLOAT "5.5.5")
 - [ ] Clearly list and explain each regular expression for each token (perhaps test and make everything explicit using https://regexer.com) and explain what characters are allowed to follow immediately after a token (address the question of whether "10x" is tokenized into INTEGER "10" and IDENTIFIER "x" or alternatively ERROR "10x", also "2then" is tokenized as INTEGER "2" and KEYWORD "then" which I suspect was not intended).
 Here's an example of c-compiler error:
     ```